lanl/hippynn/docs/source/examples/restarting.rst

     train_model(**check)

    The dictionary is a explicitly mapping for the old device (key) to the new device (value).
-So if a tensor that is not on the old device will not be transferred.
-For example, in the above example, tensors on CPU will stay.
+So a tensor that is not on the old device will not be transferred.
+For example, in the above example, tensors on CPU will stay on CPU.

    Note that:

    #.
-As aforementioned, the database (if restarted) will be loaded to CPU.
-An
+As aforementioned, the database (if restarted) is always loaded onto CPU.
-      manual transfer is still needed.
+      A manual transfer is still needed.
    #.
 If ``map_location`` is used and the value is anything other than ``None``,
       we will not handle any exception.
 The argument will directly be passed to ``torch.load``.
 Use this only if you are 100% about the devices.